 - Finally, we will add some nails to the foot of our vector monster.
 Make 3 vertical ellipses (L).
 Make the middle one slightly larger.
 Arrange them, using Ctrl-Shift-[ or Ctrl-Shift-], the right nail has to be on the top, then the middle one is underneath, and the left one is on the bottom.
 Erase unnecessary parts using Shift-M. Add gradient – choose 2 colors of grey for the nails.
 Select the nails one by one, Ctrl-C and Ctrl-B for each one of them, make the back copy black and transparent to 20%.
 Group them (Ctrl-G) and move them to the left side of the monster’s foot.
 Reflect, copy them for the other foot, as we learned previously.
 Here is what the nails could look like:

 Shortcuts for your vector monster in this section: Shape Builder Tool – Shift-M Selection tool – V Send to back – Ctrl-Shift-[

 Send to back – Ctrl-Shift-[

-- Create 2 ellipses, the same way you did for the horns, and cut them to they resemble a lock of hair.
-Then, copy 2 more times, overlap the shape and arrange it so it look like this:
+- Create 2 ellipses, the same way you did for the horns, and cut them to resemble a lock of hair.
+Then, copy 2 more times, overlap the shape, and arrange it so it looks like this:

-- Once happy with the shape, use Pathfinder>Unite to make the locks of hair single shape.
+- Once happy with the shape, use Pathfinder>Unite to make the locks of hair a single shape.